1. The Gini measure

 This trend is caused by the fact that the incomes of the richest 10% of employees has increased at a far greater rate than that of the poorest 10% of employees.
 Within the upper echelons, the top 1% have reaped the greatest gains.
 Technology has disproportionately benefited high-earning workers, who also spend far longer at work than do low-earners.
 High earners marry other high earners.
 And governments are doing less to redistribute wealth than they have done in the past (source).
 Those are, of course, only some of probably many different reasons why income inequality has risen in many countries.

 Inequality evolved in different ways in different parts of the world, but globally it came down:

-However, when you compare global inequality to inequality within countries, you’ll see that it’s still higher than the inequality in the most unequal countries:
+However, when you compare global inequality to inequality within countries, you’ll see that global inequality – although decreasing – is still higher than the inequality in the most unequal countries: